-In support of dads throughout the Buffalo area, attorney Schulefand has done the research that provides proof that mothers and fathers both have distinct influences on a child’s development.
-In addition, attorney Schulefand understands that children who are raised by both parents have the tendency to end up adults who themselves are self-sufficient and positive contributors to society.
-He believes that one of the most important factors for determining future success, more relevant than socio-economic status even, is the presence of a father in a child’s life.
+In support of dads throughout the Buffalo area, I have one the research that provides proof that mothers and fathers both have distinct influences on a child’s development.
+I also understand that children who are raised by both parents have the tendency to end up adults who themselves are self-sufficient and positive contributors to society.
+I believe that one of the most important factors for determining future success, more relevant than socio-economic status even, is the presence of a father in a child’s life.

-In accordance with state guidelines and working within the parameters of the law, attorney Schulefand has worked to target what he perceives to be a disparity in shared parenting.
-He believes that child support payments can be arduous and have been established in such a way that fiscally encourages divorce.
+In accordance with state guidelines and working within the parameters of the law, I have worked to target what I perceive to be a disparity in shared parenting.
+I believe that child support payments can be arduous and have been established in such a way that fiscally encourages divorce.

 I also contend that child support should be not so much about the exchange of money, but that other forms of child “support” — such as food, clothing, shelter and reliable transportation — should be permitted under New York state law.